FIWARE/tutorials.Historic-Context-Flume/README.md

-# Persisting Context Data into a MySQL Database
+# MySQL - Persisting Context Data into a Database

 Similarly, to persisting historic context data into **MySQL**, we will again need an additional container which hosts the MySQL server, once again the default Docker image for this